hzqtc/fmd/README.md

 Even more, to run fmd on boot in Ubuntu (and some other Linux distribution with init.d), run as root:

     ./install-ubuntu-service.sh

+## Music Caching (Only for paid users)

+If you are a paid user, you can specify the following values in the config file

+    [Download]
+    music_dir = {default value: ~/Music}
+    tmp_dir = {default value: /tmp}

+The paths will be expanded according to shell specification.

+All liked songs will then be saved to `music_dir` in `artist/song.mp3` format.
+The ID3 tags will be saved along as well.
+The cover image, when downloadable, will be downloaded and embedded into the song.

+To make sure all the ID3 tags and cover images work you need to have [eyeD3](http://eyed3.nicfit.net/) installed and reachable via `eyeD3` on the command line.